-(Replaces ACT 100 and IFC 100)
+(Replaces ACT 100 and IFC 100) Pre-requisites: Provisional Admission

 Introduces the basic concepts, theories, and safety regulations and procedures of refrigeration.
 Topics include an introduction to OSHA, safety, first aid, laws of thermodynamics, pressure and temperature relationships, heat transfer, the refrigerant cycle, refrigerant identification, and types of AC systems.